awesomething/awesomething.github.io/posts/cover-letter.md

 Beyond enterprise work for the Government, I've co-founded an AI agent startup, trained foundation voice models, and authored research paper on safety modules in text-to-video synthesis through Stanford's AI program.
 These experiences taught me to ship fast in ambiguous environments while keeping users and their data safe.

 What excites me about this role: the rare chance to own features end-to-end, work directly with customers, and build capabilities that bring OpenAI's technology to environments that safeguard national and public interests.
-Ambiguous, cross-functional, mission-critical—that's where I do my best work.
+Ambiguous, cross-functional, mission critical, that's where I do my best work.

 I'd welcome the chance to discuss how I can contribute to OpenAI's public sector mission.